The Royal Coachman Lodge

 Meals: Freshly baked bread, rolls, and pastries are served at each meal.
 Fresh fruit and vegetables are always available.
 Dinner menus vary but typically include New York steak, prime rib, halibut, a variety of Alaskan seafood, and similar items.
 Lunches are prepared by the Lodge kitchen staff and are often supplemented by fresh fish cooked on the stream bank.
 Homemade soups, bread, pastries, and desserts are the specialties of the house.

 On Sunday, you'll arrive in Anchorage at the Ted Stevens Anchorage International.
-At approx. 11:30 a.m. for a 90-minute flight.
-A Royal Coachman Lodge representative will meet you at the airport and transfer you in the Lodge’s van to Aleknagik, where their floatplanes will be waiting for you.
-The float plane transfer over the beautiful Wood Tikchik State Park takes about 30 minutes.
-You'll arrive at the Lodge at about 3:00 p.m., and the luggage flight will get back to the Lodge around 6:00 p.m.
+At approx. 11:30 a.m., you’ll take a scenic 90-minute charter flight to Dillingham.
+A Lodge representative will meet you at the airport and transfer you in the Lodge’s van to Aleknagik, a 30-minute drive to their float plane.
+You'll arrive at the Lodge at about 3:00 p.m.; and the luggage flight will get to the Lodge about 6:00 p.m.
 (The charter flight is not included in the package and runs approx. $520.00 p.p.
 The roundtrip floatplane flight is included in the package.)

 Pull together a